Jennifer Melham • December 22, 2025

 The full ban suspends entry to the U.S. on both immigrant and non-immigrant visas for nationals of certain countries.

-If you are from one of the affected countries, while your petition can continue to move forward and remain in process, a visa cannot be issued until the restriction is lifted or modified or a waiver is applicable.
+If you are from one of the affected countries, while your petition can continue to move forward and remain in process, a visa cannot be issued until the restriction is lifted or modified.

 We understand this is disappointing news, but please know: